 Rights Issues and Open Offers

 A rights issue is a way for a quoted company to raise money.
-Rather than take on debt, a quoted company can instead ask its shareholders to dig into their pockets to provide extra capital.
+Rather than take on debt, it asks its shareholders to dig into their pockets to provide extra capital.
 There is also a similar method by which companies can raise money called an open offer.
 We cover this in more detail below.

 The price of the newly issued shares is fixed, and is always set below the prevailing market price.
 As the name implies, the issue gives shareholders the right to buy the additional shares, but not the obligation.
 The rights can be sold on to others who wish to take advantage of the offer, and hence each right has a value.
-A shareholder can take up all, some or none of the rights on offer.
+As a shareholder, you can take up all, some or none of the rights on offer.

-They are not common corporate occurrences.
-Usually the money is used for corporate expansion, a large takeover frequently being the main reason.
-At the other end of the scale, companies have used rights issues to save themselves from going bust.
-Some sort of corporate activity or explanation will always accompany a rights issue.
+Usually the money is used for corporate expansion, a large takeover of another company frequently being the main reason.
+At the other end of the scale, companies have used rights issues to shore up their financial position.

-An investor holds 200 shares of RightsCo.
-The market price of the shares stand at 100p and the company then announces a “one for four” rights issue.
-The subscription price for the extra shares is set at 80p.
+Say you hold 200 shares of RightsCo.
+The market price of the shares is 100p and the company then announces a “one for four” rights issue.
+The subscription price for the rights issue is set at 80p.

-The value of the holding before the rights issue was:
+The value of your holding before the rights issue was:

 200 shares at 100p = £200

-To take up all the rights, the investor will have to purchase 50 new shares at a price of 80p, so the total amount of money that will pass from the investor to RightsCo is:
+If you took up all your rights, you would purchase 50 new shares at a price of 80p, so the total amount of money you would need is:

 50 shares at 80p = £40